Different Graphs in Statistics

 From the portion of the word itself, “picto,” we can quickly guess that this type of graph involves images.
-That’s exactly what a pictograph is; it is a graph that uses images or illustrations to present data.
+That’s precisely what a pictograph is: a graph that uses images or illustrations to present data.

 Below is an example of a pictograph illustrating the number of T-shirts sold by Lemongate Fabrics in an entire week.

 As you can see, each T-shirt icon is equivalent to 20 T-shirts sold, while the “half” T-shirt icon represents 10 T-shirts sold.